What’s the Deal with the Newly Hired New Rochelle High School Principal and the Black People Matrix | Talk of the Sound

 We can only hope that Adofo Muhammad and the City School District of New Rochelle decide it might be a good idea to start explaining the social media associations depicted on Instagram and Pinterest before we get into some of his past media interviews.

-One thought on “What’s the Deal with the Newly Hired New Rochelle High School Principal and the Black People Matrix”
+3 thoughts on “What’s the Deal with the Newly Hired New Rochelle High School Principal and the Black People Matrix”

+What’s interesting about this article is that its written to make the new principle look like threat.
+This article is the very reason why we need diversity.
+It’s a attack on a black male who is qualified to do the job regardless of his beliefs as a black man.
+He is not European driven like most would want him to be!
+He has so assimilated to make racist whites comfortable!
+Stop attacking him and let him be.
+Article like these is why he has the beliefs he has!
+If he were a white man no one would care to look further than his credentials.
+Leave him alone!!!!

+I have yet to address his credentials in an article but as a preview I can say this: his credentials are unimpressive.
+There is nothing I have seen in his career that suggests he is prepared to take on running a large, diverse high school.

 THIS MAN IS A GODSEND!!!
 SO GLAD HE IS COMING ABOARD!!!